 Add the following to a four-ounce spray bottle:

 Fill the balance of the bottle with distilled water.
 Shake well before use.
 Re-apply every 1-2 hours.

 You can also make a lotion: Add the three essential oils to a 4-ounce bottle.
 Fill the bottle with plain unscented lotion.
 Mix well.
 Re-apply every 1-2 hours.

 Source: Aromatherapist Annette Davis in "Natural Bug Repellent and Bug Bite Relief Blends."
 NAHA Aromatherapy Journal, Summer 2013.2, pp. 59–60.

-If you don't like the scent of citronella, try this insect repellent oil to deter mosquitoes and other tiny critters:
+If you don't like the scent of citronella, try this blend of essential oils that repel insects: